 Efforts must be made to avoid sudden changes in the type and quantity of feed, except under the direction of a veterinarian.

 FW 7: Providing fiber

 - a.
-Adult cattle and calves over 30 days of age must be provided with feed or forage containing sufficient fiber to allow rumination. - b.
-The fiber must be of such quality and length as to stimulate rumination and prevent acidosis.
+Feed or forage must contain sufficient fiber to allow rumination. - b.
+Forage must be the appropriate quality and length to stimulate rumination and prevent acidosis.

 FW 8: Pasture